chaijs/chai-fs/README.md

 The tests are ways to specify assertions and the test expectations.

-* Valid means a test that will pass with that data (but fail the negation)
+* `valid`  - test expected to pass (but fail the negation)
-* Invalid means a test that will fail the assertion (but pass the negation).
+* `invalid` - test expected to fail (but pass the negation).
-* Error means a test that will always fail (even when negated) because the data is invalid (bad data type, missing parameters etc).
+* `error` - test expected to always fail (even when negated), because the data is invalid (eg: bad data type, missing parameters etc).

 The report field is used the verify the error message if the test fails.
+It supports a simple template format using the assertion data object.

 #### Why?

 This looks a bit complex and cumbersome but it does allow to quickly add large amount of detailed tests for all assertions.
 So far it seems to work empowering so I might extract this to a separate npm module later.

-Note it will generate a large amount of case variations so a small error in the code or your test data can explode in a many failing assertions.
+Note it will generate a large amount of case variations so a small error in the code or your test setup can explode in a many failing assertions.
 Look closely at which tests are failing to see what is causing what.

 ## Vagrant